Song requests, music through your Twitch chat bot

 You can then use this file in your broadcasting software (like OBS or XSplit) to display the current song on your stream overlay.

-If you're streaming to Twitch with an Xbox or PlayStation, you will need to feed the audio of the song-player into your broadcast.
+If you're streaming to Twitch with an Xbox or PlayStation, you will need to feed the audio from the song player into your broadcast.

-If you (the streamer) also want to hear the song-player's audio, you will also need to split the song-player output to your headset or/and speakers.
+Furthermore, if you want to hear the song player's audio, you will need to split the song player output to your headset or speakers.

 Common problems